mjpost/sacrebleu/README.md

  - Assuming a significance threshold of 0.05, the Null hypothesis can be rejected for p-values < 0.05 (marked with "*").
 This means that the delta is unlikely to be attributed to chance, hence the system is significantly "different" than the baseline.
-   Otherwise, the p-values are highlighted in red (if the terminal supports colors).
+   Otherwise, the p-values are highlighted in red.

  - NOTE: Significance does not tell whether a system is "better" than the baseline but rather emphasizes the "difference" of the systems in terms of the replicability of the delta.